AlexaH88/pianotes/README.md

 - The favicon code was taken from [W3Schools](https://www.w3schools.com/), specifically from [HTML Favicon](https://www.w3schools.com/html/html_favicon.asp) and adapted.

+- The JavaScript media queries were taken from [CSS Tricks](https://css-tricks.com/), specifically [this article](https://css-tricks.com/working-with-javascript-media-queries/), and adapted.

 ### ***Content***

 - All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).